smbuthia/medic.github.io/index.md

 Have questions?
 Want to learn alongside a community of users?
 Join our [community forum](https://forum.communityhealthtoolkit.org) and let us know how we can help!

-## Customizing and Configuring Our ANC Reference App For Your Project
+## Customizing and Configuring Our ANC Reference App

 While our ANC Reference App can be used as is, most organizations and projects will want to configure and customize the app's tasks, care cuides, reports and even branding.
 These changes are not made at the Core Framework code level, but often still require technical skills and experience.